-- a. the land quality is suited to that purpose; - b. the location is convenient for access by walking, cycling and car; - c. there is sufficient land for loading and unloading by car and for car parking spaces suited to the scale of the facility; and - d. there will be no loss of local amenity by way of noise or other disturbance. - 5.72 The priorities for investment in community infrastructure and facilities within the Parish of Henfield are set out in the Parish Council Infrastructure Delivery Plan, which is a living document which can be used to drive and focus investment. - 5.73 This policy recognises the importance of the Henfield Hall, the Henfield Haven and other community buildings all of which are candidates for CIL and S106 funding.
+- a. the land quality is suited to that purpose; - b. the location is convenient for access by walking, cycling and car; - c. there is sufficient land for loading and unloading by car and for car parking spaces suited to the scale of the facility; and - d. there will be no unacceptable loss of local amenity by way of noise or other disturbance.

+P9.7 Development proposals for recreational or tourism use of the River Adur and its immediate environs will be supported, provided that biodiversity and the rural beauty is conserved and where practicable enhanced, and that appropriate measures are taken to mitigate any detrimental impacts.

+5.72 The priorities for investment in community infrastructure and facilities within the Parish of Henfield are set out in the Parish Council Infrastructure Delivery Plan, which is a living document which can be used to drive and focus investment.

+5.73 This policy recognises the importance of the Henfield Hall, the Henfield Haven and other community buildings all of which are candidates for CIL and S106 funding.
 Henfield Hall is a base for the Parish Council and Henfield Museum and its function rooms are heavily used by the community.
 The demand from all of these users continues to increase, such that capacity has been reached in some areas.
 The Henfield Haven provides both specialist and general support to the community.
-It too is heavily used and has recently expanded. - 5.74 It is recognised that some building and facilities are reaching the end of their useful life and it would be better to replace them.
-This gives the opportunity to reconsider all aspects of the facility, ensuring it is fit for purpose into the future, meets changing needs and is the most efficient way to provide the service. - 5.75 Proposals which threaten the extent and quality of existing sports, leisure and recreational facilities, including sports pitches/courts and premises, children's play areas, allotments will not be supported. - 5.76 Henfield Parish Council has the option to compile a register of community assets important to Henfield's community, with a view to proposing that Horsham District Council designates those that qualify as Assets of Community Value in line with the provisions of the Localism Act 2011. - 5.77 Public footpaths/Rights of Way in the Parish are primarily the responsibility of West Sussex County Council.
+It too is heavily used and has recently expanded.

+5.74 It is recognised that some building and facilities are reaching the end of their useful life and it would be better to replace them.
+This gives the opportunity to reconsider all aspects of the facility, ensuring it is fit for purpose into the future, meets changing needs and is the most efficient way to provide the service.

+5.75 Proposals which threaten the extent and quality of existing sports, leisure and recreational facilities, including sports pitches/courts and premises, children's play areas, allotments will not be supported.

+5.76 Henfield Parish Council has the option to compile a register of community assets important to Henfield's community, with a view to proposing that Horsham District Council designates those that qualify as Assets of Community Value in line with the provisions of the Localism Act 2011.

+5.77 Public footpaths/Rights of Way in the Parish are primarily the responsibility of West Sussex County Council.
 These are shown in Policy Map 4 below.